Prostate problems?Prostate problems?

 - Prostate cancer: a lot of progress has been made in the last few years in the detection and treatment of prostate cancer.
 These developments have resulted in more targeted diagnosis as well as improved treatment.
 This means that men live longer and, increasingly, without any debilitating side effects from the prostate cancer treatment.

-- Prostate enlargement: the scientific term for this is Benign Prostate Hyperplasia (BPH).
+- Enlarged prostate: the scientific term for this is Benign Prostate Hyperplasia (BPH).
 This is a benign prostate disorder that occurs in approximately half of men in their 50s and approximately 90% of men in their 70s.
 Very often, the symptoms can be treated with medication.

 What to expectWhat to expect